Prostitution / Solicitation

 The penalties for this crime can be quite serious.
 A person who is convicted of these types of charges faces the possibility of lengthy jail times and steep fines.
-Many of these cases involve a wrongful arrest during a sting operations.
-Law enforcement officers are being particularly agressive when using online message boards such as Backpage . com.
+Many of these cases involve a wrongful arrest during a sting operation.
+Law enforcement officers are being particularly aggressive when using online message boards such as Backpage.com.

 Attorney Prostitution Crimes in Des Moines, Iowa

 A conviction for any type of prostitution offense can have profoundly damaging consequences for a person’s personal and professional life.
 If you have been accused of selling, buying, or any other active role in sexual activity for compensation, you should contact an experienced criminal defense attorney as soon as possible.